aslamahemad/aslamahemad/README.md

 Previously I'd worked as an Administrator in Hadoop Ecosystem 🐘.

-You can see me lurking around new tech apart from managing a football team in FIFA and finding Chamber of Secrets :wink:.
+You can see me lurking around new tech apart from managing a football team in FIFA 08 :wink:.

 ## <img src="https://media.giphy.com/media/lRLzrbhmh5pFf4jOga/giphy.gif" width="40"> **[Resume](https://github.com/aslamahemad/resume/blob/main/AslamDevOpsResume.pdf)**